lennilobel/sql2025-workshop-hol-orlando2025/HOL/2. Native JSON Support/JSON.md

 The optimizer can now leverage the JSON index, improving performance without complex schema refactoring.

-Let�s walk through how to confirm this using an execution plan:
+Let’s walk through how to confirm this using an execution plan:

 1. In SQL Server Management Studio (SSMS), click on the **Include Actual Execution Plan** button in the toolbar, or press **Ctrl+M**.
 2. **Do not create the index yet.** First, run the query below to capture a baseline execution plan: